Deployment and environments

 Your deployment process consists of multiple environments different from each other in the development and deployment process, for example, Development, System Integration Testing, User Acceptance Testing, and Production.

 NOTE: You can also turn off reporting completely for some of the environments, for example, the Development environment.
+For more information, see Stop DEC from tracking your websites.

 You need to ensure connecting to DEC in each environment is as easy as possible by setting the connection parameters (credentials, data center selected, switching on and off of reporting) during deployment.
 You do this by utilizing different configurations or applying configuration transformations for each environment.